Skip to content

 What is the current EGLD perpetual futures funding rate?

-The live MultiversX (EGLD) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing EGLD perps.
+The live MultiversX (EGLD) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists EGLD perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

 Which exchange has the lowest EGLD perp trading fees?